Anita Menon - Founder and Artistic Director

 Poorna Sridharan started learning Bharatanatyam from the tender age of five under the tutelage of Kalaimanani Smt.
 Krishnakumari Narendran, Director: Abhinaya Natyalaya School of Dance.
 A senior disciple from the school, she has over 400 performances to her credit.
 Poorna has performed all over India and Portland as a lead dancer and enjoys performing to both traditional and cross-cultural stories.
 She is also a trained nattuvangam artist and has assisted her teacher on stage for performances.
 Poorna continues to nurture her passion for dance by volunteering to mentor and teach graduate student performances in her free time.

 Alisha has been a student at the Anjali School of Dance since the age of four.
 She completed her Indian Classical Dance Debut (arangetram) at the age of 10.
 She has over 100 performances to her credit, including Jungle Book (NorthWest Children's Theatre), Seussical (NorthWest Children's Theatre), Peter Pan (NorthWest Children's Theatre), and On the Eve of Friday Morning (Oregon Children's Theatre).
 She is part of the Dance Co. at the Anjali School of Dance.
-Currently a sophomore at Arizona State University (ASU), she is also the founder of TYE (TiE Youth Entrepreneurs) - Oregon.
+Currently a PhD Student at UC Berkeley, she is also the founder of TYE (TiE Youth Entrepreneurs) - Oregon.